rebing/graphql-laravel/Readme.md

                     'type' => Type::string(),
                     'description' => 'The email of user',
                 ],
-                // Uses the 'scopeIsMe' function on our custom User model 'isMe' => [
+                // Uses the 'getIsMeAttribute' function on our custom User model 'isMe' => [
                     'type' => Type::boolean(),
                     'description' => 'True, if the queried user is the current user',